 I used Murphy's Oil Soap on my cherrywood cabinets.
 One was especially dirty around the knob on the cabinet door.
 I cleaned it multiple times to get the dirt off and now the finish looks bleached.
 How can I restore it?

 Murphys is famous for doing this to floors....What has probably happened is it has gotten thru the polyurethane on the cabinet door. (it happens to floors a lot as they are scratched easier from all the traffic).
-You may have to sand it down and restain it and repoly it.

 I'm more inclined to think it was the tool you cleaned with that damaged the cabinet, not the soap.